RedPenguin101/design_patterns/README.md

 * favor composition over inheritence.
 Composition is when you put two classes together to get the overall behavior you want.
 Instead of _inheriting_ behaviour, your objects are _composed_ with the right behaviour classes.
 This provides you with flexibility at runtime.
 * strive for loosely couple designs between objects that interact
 * open-closed principle: classes should be open for extension but open for modification.
 We want to incorporate new behaviour without modifying old code.
+* dependency inversion principle: import abstractions, don't import concrete classes.
+High level components shouldn't depend on low level components.
+Both should depend on abstractions.

+### guidelines for not violating the DIP
+1. no variable should hold a reference to a concrete class (i.e. use a factory)
+2. no class should derive from a concrete class (inheritence is a dependency)
+3. no method should override an implemented method of it's base class (that would imply it's not a proper abstraction)a

 ## Patterns
 1. Strategy Pattern: defines a family of algorithms, encapsulates each one, and makes them interchangeable.